davidwrede/chef-web-docs-1/includes_ctl_push_jobs_client/includes_ctl_push_jobs_client.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
+.. tag ctl_push_jobs_client_summary

-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+The Chef push jobs executable can be run as a command-line tool.

-The |push jobs| executable can be run as a command-line tool.
+.. end_tag